helenduz/IceCream-Explorer/README.md

 ## Requirement
-Currently, this website can only be run on a local server.
+Currently, this website is not yet deployed.
 During development, we ran the program on the Perlman server at Carleton College, which has the following requirements already installed.

 - Python3 (last run with Python 3.6.8)
 - [**Psycopg2**](https://pypi.org/project/psycopg2/) (last run with psycopg 2.7.3)